What are The Early Signs of Hearing Loss?

-It’s not easy to know if your hearing is bad.
+It’s not easy to know if your hearing is bad and the early signs of hearing loss are easy to miss.
 Even though ears look relatively similar on the outside, a person’s hearing ability is as unique as their fingerprints.
 That means that each person will have their own unique experience and preference of hearing and listening.
 It also means that difficulty with hearing is not the same for everyone, as it differs based on factors such as age, activities on a day-to-day basis, listening environments, and who you communicate with.
 The hearing experience of a young, active businessperson with constantly changing and complex listening environments would be different from a retired person who spends more time at home, engaged in 1-on-1 conversations.
 This is why it’s important to consider these factors when describing hearing abilities and difficulties.

 Easy to miss